mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 There is also a link made by the parent to previous working practices.
 Using a paper book to make a sketch of the work to be completed.

 These kinds of shifts of activity and cultural practices brought by the participants also feed into the ongoing culture of the game making community.
-For example the use of paper designs and paper prototyping was something that I adopted more broadly after observing the families involved.
+For example the use of paper designs and paper prototyping that for some of the home ed families was a familiar practice was something that I adopted more broadly after observing the families involved.

+#### Interaction of GDPs and designing for others

+As discussed, one interpretation - the one used here - of GDP focus on recognisable behaviour rather than hidden constructs or code patterns.

+This helps a focus on change that others will observe and thus help participants to design for others.

+As explored, Playtesing as a regular practice is another way to shift learners into a perspective designing for others.
+This was explored from a cultural plane previously but the process also was observed in practices in this study and in relevant reasearch (set up for discussion on this)

+I found many examples of pair partners and peers nudging others into imagining others user experience to suggest game design alterations of additions.

+Some examples: (should be many)

+Pull on examples of learners imagining the experience of others.
+ - Th - in session 2019-03-11  - comments on wanting students to be frustrated when playing it, it's fun - then the final level being a secret fun experience playing against the norms of platform game design, thus illiciting surprise.
+ - Another example -

+##### Discussion of designing for others - move to discussion?

+This fits into our design cycle, as our first stages of ask and imagine are more productive when informed by a realistic sense of what the end user experience is.

+The use of GDP as a unit of activity may help encourage regular self testing and playtesting.
+NOTE - ANY EVIDENCE FOR THIS BASED ON INTENTIONAL DESIGN OR IS THIS JUST AN OBSERVATION OF ORGANIC BEHAVIOUR?

+Designing for others - as a key perspective in constructionism.
+Note: What added insights or tips for practitioners can I bring here?

+Value of design as a process, to see surrounding world as a designed experience, Latour.

 ### GDPs support Flexible Design Practices - REMOVE / MOVE TO DISCUSSION?